NVentimiglia/Foundation-Light/Observable.md

  - Wraps observable's (all of the above) and exposes an easy to use interface that binders can listen to.
  - Heavily cached since reflection is expensive
  - Supports methods and properties
- - Supports Non-IPropertyChanged and simple DTO's.
+ - Supports Observables and simple DTO's.
 (Those objects will be not raise change events, however)

 ## Metrics